Couple in Confederate flag flap finds Scandinavian solution

 Greg and Kjersten Offenbecker, who own The Nordic Pineapple in St. Johns, outside Lansing, took Norway’s flag down last month after being accused of promoting racism, the Lansing State Journal reported.

-They are replacing it with a vimple, a type of long, pennant-shaped flag that can be seen displaying bearing various designs across Scandinavia.
+They are replacing it with a vimple, a type of long, pennant-shaped flag that can be seen displaying various designs across Scandinavia.
 The Offenbecker’s vimple will have the colors of the Norwegian flag — a red background with a blue cross superimposed on a white cross — in a nod to Kjersten Offenbecker’s grandfather who was born in Norway.

 The colors of the Norwegian flag are similar to the Confederate flag, but the patterns and symbols are different.
 The Confederate flag is red with a blue “X” containing white stars.